Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Introduction

 1) Unified Progression Modeling: Instead of employing auxiliary control networks that inject conditioning as corrective guidance, AG-LDM treats baseline anatomy and clinical covariates as co-equal latent state variables fused directly into the backbone.
 This design models disease evolution as a unified conditional transition process, enabling stable end-to-end training without the need for multi-stage optimization or guidance-strength tuning.

-2) Segmentation-Guided Training: We integrate a lightweight 3D brain tissue segmentation model (WarpSeg) to provide anatomical supervision during both autoencoder fine-tuning and diffusion model training.
-By embedding baseline anatomy and segmentation directly into the latent diffusion trajectory, this approach allows the model to learn temporally coherent anatomical progression rather than relying on static structural guidance.
+2) Segmentation-Guided Training: We integrate a lightweight 3D brain tissue segmentation model (WarpSeg) to provide anatomical supervision during both AE fine-tuning and diffusion model training.
+Crucially, extending this supervision to the diffusion stage, not the AE stage alone, directly encourages the generated follow-up scans to preserve faithful tissue structure throughout the predicted progression.

 3) Comprehensive Evaluation: Extensive experiments on two longitudinal brain MRI datasets demonstrate that AG-LDM achieves comparable or superior image quality and anatomical precision compared to state-of-the-art generative models.
-Our method reduces volumetric errors by 15-20\% in key anatomical regions and maintains strong generalization to unseen external datasets.
-Results also indicate that AG-LDM can better leverage conditional information in the generation process (e.g., 31.5× greater sensitivity to age compared to baseline models).
+Our method reduces volumetric errors by 15--20\% in key anatomical regions and maintains strong generalization to unseen external datasets.
+Results also indicate that AG-LDM can better leverage conditional information in the generation process (e.g., 3.5--31.5$\times$ greater sensitivity to clinical covariates compared to baseline models).
 Counterfactual analysis reveals that AG-LDM correctly captures disease-specific progression patterns (e.g., limbic atrophy and ventricular expansion in AD).